 Adults taking medication which may affect their ability to care for children should seek medical advice regarding their suitability to do so and providers should ensure that they only work directly with children if that advice confirms that the medication is unlikely to impair their ability to look after children.
-Employers are also responsible for managing the performance of their employees and for ensuring they are suitable to work with children.
+Employers are also responsible each day

-- ensure there are trained and named individuals to undertake first aid responsibilities, including paediatric first aid if relevant - ensure training is regularly monitored and updated - refer to local and national First Aid guidance and guidance on meeting the needs of children with medical conditions that adults should: - adhere to the school or setting's health and safety and supporting pupils with medical conditions policies - make other staff aware of the task being undertaken - have regard to pupils' individual healthcare plans - always ensure that an appropriate health/risk assessment is undertaken prior to undertaking certain activities - explain to the pupil what is happening. - always act and be seen to act in the pupil's best interest - make a record of all medications administered - not work with pupils whilst taking medication unless medical advice confirms that they are able to do so
+- review and update first aid, medicines in school and crisis / emergency policies and relevant risk assessments - ensure training is regularly monitored and updated. - Refer to local and national First Aid guidance and guidance on meeting the needs of children with medical conditions.

+This means that adults should:

+- adhere to the school or setting's health and safety and supporting pupils with medical conditions policies - make other staff aware of the task being undertaken - have regard to pupils' individual healthcare plans - always ensure that an appropriate health/risk assessment is undertaken prior to undertaking certain activities - explain to the pupil what is happening. - always act and be seen to act in the pupil's best interest - make a record of all medications administered - not work with pupils whilst taking medication unless medical advice confirms that they are able to do so responsible for managing the performance of their employees and for ensuring they are suitable to work with children.

-8 Teachers cannot be required to do these tasks but other members of staff, whose contracts are agreed locally, can be required to do so if their contracts provide for it.
+10 Teachers cannot be required to do these tasks but other members of staff, whose contracts are agreed locally, can be required to do so if their contracts provide for it.